-Grove City College continues to be highly committed to a holistic, individualized, and fair acceptance process designed to take into consideration the total person.
-The Admissions Committee carefully considers many elements in the reading of applications.
-This process includes consideration of the content and rigor of the student's academic course work, grades, class rank (if applicable), standardized test scores, academic/character/spiritual recommendations, extracurricular involvement, leadership qualities, an essay, and an optional, though highly encouraged, personal interview.
-There are no absolute minimum standards for grades, class rank, or test scores, and the student's personal accomplishments and potential for success are considered in a selective admission process.
+Our intentional review process includes consideration of the content and rigor of your academic coursework, grades, class rank (if applicable), standardized test scores, academic and spiritual/character recommendations, extracurricular involvement, leadership and service, thoughtful response to an essay prompt, and an optional (but highly recommended) interview with an admissions counselor.
+There are no absolute minimum standards for grades, class rank, or test scores, and your personal accomplishments and potential for success are considered in the selective admissions process.